 Local Indicator Database for Economic Analysis

 With over 15 years of consulting experience in Canada and the UK, Greg works extensively with all three levels of government.
+Before moving to Ireland he was a Senior Research Associate at the Martin Prosperity Institute at The University of Toronto’s Rotman School of Management.
 While working at the Munk School of Global Affairs he developed and managed Local IDEAs (Indicator Database for Economic Analysis).
 Prior to his academic career, Greg was Principal Consultant and Head of R&D at the Local Futures Group, an economic development consultancy based in London, UK.

-Greg has taught undergraduate courses in Creative Cities, Research Methods, and Regional Dynamics in the University of Toronto and Queen’s University as well as Planning Methods in the Master’s Program in Planning at the University of Toronto.
+Currently, Greg teaches courses in Human Geography and Globalization at UCD.
+Previously, he has taught undergraduate courses in Creative Cities, Research Methods, and Regional Dynamics in the University of Toronto and Queen’s University as well as Planning Methods in the Master’s Program in Planning at the University of Toronto.
 Greg holds a Ph.D.
 (Geography) and M.Sc.Pl.
 (Planning) from the University of Toronto and a B.A. in Geography from Bishop’s University.